hack-tools/hacktools/README.md

 # HackTools

-Tools, software and services to create a fast MVP, useful for Hackathons.
+Tools, software and services to create a fast MVP, useful for Hackathon attendees.

 ---